lmlui/Jorg/README.md

 1. Using conda. `conda install bwa`.

 BWA is used to determine the coverage of the bin.
 Most binning software should also output coverage values.
 However not all binning software will output the same values, especially if you are changing parameters!
-We recommend using BWA or checking the contig coverage values output by MetaBat 2 (`depth.txt` in the output folder).
+We recommend using BWA or checking the contig coverage values output by MetaBat 2 (`<contigfile>.depth.txt` file).

 <h3>Installing LAST (optional)</h3>